eldoy/mongocore/README.md

   # @read: access level for read: all, user, dev, admin, super, app
   # @write: access level for write.
 Returns nil if no access, as on read

+  # Object ID, usually added for each model
   _id:
     desc: Unique id
     type: object_id
     read: all
     write: app

+  # String key
   world:
     desc: Parent world
     type: string